siduction/sidu-manual/data/en/0311-part-uuid_en.md

 ## UUID - naming of block devices

-**UUID (Universally Unique Identifier) and partition label**.
+**UUID (Universally Unique Identifier) and partition label**

 The permanent naming of block devices was made possible with the introduction of udev.
 The advantage is independence from the used controllers as well as from the type and number of connected devices.
-The *fstab* file created during the installation of siduction contains corresponding entries for all block devices connected at that time.
+The `fstab` file created during the installation of siduction contains corresponding entries for all block devices connected at that time.

 ### Types of block device naming

 Currently, Linux uses five types of identifiers for block devices.
-All identifiers can be found below the **/dev/disk/** directory and are created automatically by the system.
+All identifiers can be found below the `/dev/disk/` directory and are created automatically by the system.
 For *labels* this only applies if they have been assigned to the block devices beforehand.

 1. **UUID**
-  It is a unique identifier on file system level and stored in the file system's metadata.
+  This is a unique identifier on file system level and stored in the file system's metadata.
 To read it, the file system type must be known and readable.
 It is unique because a new UUID is already created when a partition is formatted.
   A UUID is a 128-bit number.
 Anyone can create and use a UUID.
 The probability that a UUID is duplicated is not zero, but it is so small that the case can be neglected.
 All Linux file systems including swap support UUID.
-Although FAT and NTFS file systems do not support UUID, they are listed in */dev/disk/by-uuid*.
+Although **FAT** and **NTFS** file systems do not support UUID, they are listed in `/dev/disk/by-uuid`.

 2. **PARTUUID**.
-  It is an identifier on partition table level that has been introduced with GTP.
+  This is an identifier on partition table level that has been introduced with GPT.
 The PARTUUID is preserved when the partition is reformatted and is therefore not unique.
-For example, mounting through an fstab entry based on PARTUUID will fail if the partition was given a different filesystem without modifying fstab.
+For example, mounting through an `fstab` entry based on PARTUUID will fail if the partition was given a different filesystem without modifying `fstab`.

 3. **Device ID (ID)**
-  The ID is created from the metadata of the device (manufacturer, connection type, construction type, storage volume, etc.) and does neither take into account the partitioning nor the file systems in the partitions.
-It is unsuitable as a permanent identifier in fstab.
+  The ID is created from the device's metadata (manufacturer, connection type, construction type, storage volume, etc.) and does neither take into account the partitioning nor the file systems on the partitions.
+It is unsuitable as a permanent identifier in `fstab`.

 4. **PATH**
-  It is composed of the controller name, the device type, and the partition number.
-As with ID, it is unsuitable as a permanent identifier in fstab.
+  This is composed of the controller name, the device type, and the partition number.
+As with ID, it is unsuitable as a permanent identifier in `fstab`.

 5. **LABEL**
   Labels are easily recognizable identifiers assigned by the user.
 They are not unique, so care must be taken to avoid overlapping names.

-**By default, siduction uses UUID in /etc/fstab for the above reasons.**
+**By default, siduction uses UUID in /etc/fstab for the reasons named above.**

 ### Use label

 The label of a block device has the advantage for us humans to be easily understandable and recognizable.
 Practically every type of file system can have a label.
-Partitions with a label can be found in the directory **/dev/disk/by-label**:
+Partitions with a label can be found in the directory `/dev/disk/by-label`:

 ~~~
 $ ls -l /dev/disk/by-label